eurisko-us/eurisko-us.github.io/_pages/courses-2022-23.md

     <td width="30%">
         Complete <a class="body" target="_blank" href="https://justinmath.com/simplex-method">Simplex Method</a>.
 Work it out by hand first (and show me your work), and then code it up.

-        If you finish early, you can either work on Space Empires or the next quant assignment (<a class="body" target="_blank" href="https://justinmath.com/decision-trees">Decision Trees</a>).
+        <br><br>If you finish early, you can either work on Space Empires or the next quant assignment (<a class="body" target="_blank" href="https://justinmath.com/decision-trees">Decision Trees</a>).
     </td>
     <td width="30%">
         Finish up <a class="body" target="_blank" href="https://justinmath.com/reduced-search-depth-and-heuristic-evaluation-for-connect-four">Reduced Search Depth and Heuristic Evaluation for Connect Four</a>.

-If you finish early, work on developing a custom strategy for our connect four competition next quant week.
+        <br><br>If you finish early, work on developing a custom strategy for our connect four competition next quant week.
     </td>
 </tr>
 <tr>